yoshc/CubiTech/README.md

 - see plugin.yml for the used commands

 **!!
 This code is NOT written in a good style!
-I wrote it when i was very young, and did not follow any style guidelines.
+I wrote it when i was very young (like 12 or 13), and did not follow any style guidelines.
 I know the coding style is horrible and many things can be structured and implemented MUCH better.
 !!**